This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #BakingMadeEasier #CollectiveBias

 - Using a teaspoon, portion out small balls of cookie dough.
 Roll each ball into the red sugar mixture.

-- Arrange the sugar-coated cookie dough balls about 2 inches apart on the prepared baking sheet.
+- Then arrange the sugar-coated cookie dough balls about 2 inches apart on the prepared baking sheet.

 - Bake for 9 – 11 minutes.
 Do not over bake.